POS 101: Inventory Management

 Keeping the above features in mind, the following are four POS software programs that are particularly notable for robust inventory management:

-ShopKeep is designed for SMBs, either in foodservice or retail.
+ShopKeep (see our review) is designed for SMBs, either in foodservice or retail.
 Despite being geared towards smaller businesses, however, this POS boasts some advanced inventory management features.
 ShopKeep’s ability to set reorder points is particularly impressive.
 Once a reorder point is reached, Shopkeep can order any quantity of an item (depending on your preferences) — what’s more, it knows which vendors to order from.
 In addition, items can be ordered as “raw goods.”
 This is an excellent feature for restaurant businesses that deal with, and assemble, raw ingredients.

-Lavu is especially appealing to restaurant owners due to its ability to manage inventory at either the ingredient or complete dish levels.
+Lavu (see our review) is especially appealing to restaurant owners due to its ability to manage inventory at either the ingredient or complete dish levels.
 Inventory can be managed from the remote back office or front-end register.
 Lavu can create low inventory alerts, but does not currently have the capability to transfer inventory.

-Vend has nearly all the bells and whistles you could want in a POS system and is a fantastic solution for retail operations (though it lacks restaurant-specific features).
+Vend (see our review) has nearly all the bells and whistles you could want in a POS system and is a fantastic solution for retail operations (though it lacks restaurant-specific features).
 Vend actually allows you to include images of products when uploading them into your inventory.
 Prices, taxes, and costs can be adjusted according to location; inventory can be imported/exported via CSV file; you can also import can create barcode labels.

-ERPLY’s inventory management is highly advanced and suits retail operations.
+ERPLY‘s (see our review) inventory management is highly advanced and suits retail operations.
 This POS boasts automatic reordering and maximum stock level limits.
 It is designed for businesses of the larger side and allows for easy viewing of inventory across multiple store locations.
 In that same vein, you can easily transfer items between store locations and your inventory will automatically update.
 For the seller with a wide customer base, Vend comes equipped with pricing that can be determined by location, customer groups, promotions, and sales.

 Like anything else in business, becoming knowledgeable in inventory management takes time and comes with experience.
 Even as an inexperienced business-owner, however, you can make smart, practical decisions about which inventory management features are important to you.
 When deciding on a POS, think about how large your inventory is likely to be and how often you will have to replenish it.
 Having a POS that helps you eliminate waste and maintain steady stock levels will go a long way to your business’s solvency and eventual success.
 To get started, take a look at some of our inventory management software reviews!